tbeauvais01/csv-sorting-service/README.md

 ### Metrics
 * Consider adding metrics either through framework or possibly logging

+### Miscellaneous
+* Tag initial version in git
+* Parameterize artifact version, currently it appears in multiple places

 ### HTTP Status of response
 * Currently, does not respond with an HTTPStatus